hugo-sid/hugo-blog-awesome/README.md

 ### Adding Social icons

-Social icons can be added by congifuring `config.toml` file in the following manner.
+Social icons can be added by configuring `hugo.toml` file in the following manner.

 ```toml
 [[params.socialIcons]]